 The thing that usually doesn’t work is trying to get the unplanned work to become planned.
 I’ve heard people try to get this unplanned work to ‘plan ahead better’.
 It’s not usually the case of poor planning, it’s usually the nature of the work.
 Besides, if we go back to a world where we plan months in advance for everything, we’ll end bringing back in rigidity.

 Leave things undone.
 When you focus on the important and not-urgent quadrant, things will be left undone.
 This is the truth that no one talks about.
 People think that getting everything done is the key to success, and in fact, the reverse is true.

 Do you take an action item and follow up on every word that comes out of your boss’ mouth?
 Would it surprise you to learn that they are not expecting you to?
 Your boss wants outstanding results, not completeness.
 It’s up to you to figure out which tasks will get you the best result.

 Just a warning, this will raise eyebrows with your peers, and maybe even your boss.
 I had a stern talking to from a peer about my tendency to ‘drop things on the floor’.
 This was right before I got a promotion that she was passed over for.
 When you are faced with this challenge, I encourage you to redirect the discussion to your breakout results.

 You won’t make everyone happy.
 If your goal is to make everyone happy all the time, consider a new goal.
-When you appease people, you are making a prioritization choice, that appeasement is more important than
+When you appease people, you are making a prioritization choice, that appeasement is more important than your goal.

 How do you prioritize your life?
 Where can you make different prioritization decisions to affect a better outcome?